Stand with Ukraine flag

 Doc info icon

-Edge OPC-UA Integration is implemented in a similar way, as OPC-UA Integration.
-The only difference is in the way, how integration is created and provisioned.
-Please make sure that you have knowledge of OPC-UA Integration before proceed.
+Edge OPC-UA Integration is implemented similarly to the OPC-UA Integration.
+The only difference is how the integration is created and deployed.
+Before proceeding, refer to the OPC-UA Integration documentation.

 Overview